 Below you’ll find details about each program, including how it works and who is eligible.

 A program supporting Aboriginal and Torres Strait Islander victims and offenders in the criminal justice system

-A program addressing defendants’ drug use in its early stages and reducing drug-related offending
+A program addressing defendants’ drug and alcohol use in its early stages and reducing drug and alcohol related offending